MLH/mlh-hackathon-organizer-guide/index.md

 * **Security** — Will there be a secure space where sponsors, organizers, and attendees can keep their expensive equipment?

+If your venue does not have some of these things, but you're on-campus, you may be able to work with other parts of your administration to get them.
+For example:

+* Talk to your school's IT department about fortifying WiFi during your event or renting access points and switches.
+This can sometimes be done for free or with a security deposit.
+If you have a supportive administration, they may also come in and help you set it up.

+* If you don't have access to the venue's fuse box, talk to the school's electricians to see if you can get special access or have one of them on site/on call.

+* If you don't have enough extension cords or power strips, other organizations on campus may have them and be willing to lend them out. e.g. the organization that runs your school's career fair.

 **Ask about venue requirements and restrictions**

 Most venues come with their own specific list of rules and required fees.
 A few questions to ask: